Wolverine Athletic Camps

-These must be ordered, in advance, through our online purchasing system.
-We no longer sell individual meals at our front desks or community centers.
+These must be ordered, in advance, through our online purchasing system and will no longer be sold on-site during registration.

 Your sport camp staff will let you know when and where registration will be held for your camp.
 During registration, you'll stop at four different tables:

 - Fill Out Table: This is where you'll turn in the signed Acknowledgement of University Housing Rules and Regulations and fill out Registration Cards (with your parents).
 Parents or guardians are required to list the names of every adult permitted to pick up the camper and sign the back of the card.
 You'll also hear instructions for what to do after registration, so be sure to listen carefully.

 - Checker Table: At this table, you'll turn in your Registration Cards and get your room assignment, keycard, and keycard holder.
 Also, residential campers will receive lanyards to attach to their keycard holders.
 You must wear the lanyards and keycard holders at all times when in your residence hall– this helps us keep you safe.

 Late Registration: Campers who can't make the scheduled registration time will be able to register later in the residence hall.

 We assign rooms in the residential halls by camp, gender, and age.